nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221011134623/README.md

 # note taking template for heckin boxes

 start a zk based note taking template for storing box notes
+- have to clone the whole zettelkasten for each machine
+- but then notes come with the context of all the rest of the stuff in the zk

 ```
 ```